Marsalforn Tower

-Both towers formed part of a chain of fortifications built to defend Marsalforn and nearby bays from Ottoman or Barbary attacks.
+Both towers formed part of a chain of fortifications built to defend the town of Marsalforn and nearby bays from Ottoman or Barbary attacks.
 Although the area was fortified by several towers, batteries, redoubts and entrenchments, the only surviving vestige of these is Qolla l-Bajda Battery between Qbajjar and Xwejni Bays.

 First tower

 The first tower, which was also known as Xagħra Tower (Torri tax-Xagħra), was the fourth of the Wignacourt towers.
-Construction started in around 1614 or 1615, and the tower was completed in 1616.
+Construction started around 1614 or 1615, and the tower was completed in 1616.
 The tower commanded Marsalforn Bay to the west, and Ramla Bay to the east, effectively guarding the northern approach to Gozo.
 It was clearly visible from the northern walls of the Cittadella, so it could communicate directly with the garrison there.

 Its design was attributed to the military engineer Giovanni Rinaldini.
 This tower was probably not financed by Wignacourt like the other towers, but by the Order itself, and the cost of building it is not known.
 The tower's design is completely different from the other Wignacourt towers, since it did not have any turrets.
 It had a square base, and roughly the same size as the Wignacourt Tower in St. Paul's Bay.

 The tower was built on the edge of a cliff, which was prone to erosion.
 In 1681, it was briefly abandoned after part of the cliff face collapsed.
 The Order still kept a garrison in the tower, but further damage was sustained in the 1693 Sicily earthquake, when cracks on the cliff face extended to beneath the tower.
 The Order sent an engineer to inspect the damage, but he believed that the tower would remain standing for at least another century.
-Despite this, new cracks developed by 1701, and plans were made to abandon the tower and build a new one to replace it.
+However, new cracks developed by 1701, and plans were made to abandon the tower and build a new one to replace it.

 Marsalforn Tower was still in operation in 1715, when Philippe de Vendôme visited it and was greeted with a five-gun salute by the tower's Castellan, Domenico Azzupardi.
 The tower disappears from military records after this visit, and is believed to have collapsed or was dismantled later in 1715 or 1716.

 The only ruins of the tower visible today is a mound of rubble at the edge of the cliff face.

 Second tower

 The second Marsalforn Tower was built in the centre of the tal-Qortin plateau some time after the first tower had collapsed.
-Construction is believed to have begun sometime in 1720, and the tower was first mentioned on official records on 10 May 1722, when it was complete but it was still lacking its door and drawbridge. and it was designed by the military engineer Charles François de Mondion.
+Construction is believed to have begun sometime in 1720, and the tower was first mentioned on official records on 10 May 1722, when it was complete but still lacking its door and drawbridge. and was designed by the military engineer Charles François de Mondion.